 Do You Have to Show ID to Police in California?
 Your 2025 Guide to Police Stops

-Most people don’t plan to interact with police officers during their day.
-Yet accidents, misunderstandings, or everyday circumstances can lead to a police encounter.
-One of the first questions you might face: “What’s your name?” or “Can I see your ID?”
-But what are your rights in 2025 if you refuse?
+Most people don’t plan to interact with law enforcement during their day.
+Yet accidents, misunderstandings, or everyday circumstances can quickly lead to an unexpected police encounter.
+One of the first questions you will likely face is: “What’s your name?” or “Can I see your ID?”
+But what are your legal rights in California if you refuse to comply?

 Quick Answer: Do You Have to Show ID to Police in California?